najamelan/Susu/lib/susu/facts/README.md

 - To require that a different option is set on the fact, just do (in analyze, check or fix):

-         # This is the code for TidBits::Fs::Facts::Path::Conditions::Exist
+         # This is the code for Susu::Fs::Facts::Path::Conditions::Exist
          #
          def fix